jonluca/blog/_posts/2019-08-31-churning-stats.md

 The top 500 users are also responsible for 366,038 of the comments from last year, or 51.8% of all comments.
 This follows a pretty typical distribution of online activity (see the [90 - 9 - 1 rule](<https://en.wikipedia.org/wiki/1%25_rule_(Internet_culture)>)).

-{% picture "churning-users.png" --alt one year of churning comments by user %}
+{% include image.html footnote="one year of churning comments by user" file="churning-users" %}

 <p class="footnote">Top 1000 user comment distribution</p>

-{% picture "churning-users-fixed.png" --alt one year of churning comments by user %}
+{% include image.html footnote="one year of churning comments by user" file="churning-users-fixed" %}

 <p class="footnote">Top 1000 user comment distribution, without outlier</p>

 Just for fun I also looked at OJs daily activity - looks like they took a pretty signifcant break June of 2018, perhaps using up all those hard earned miles on vacation?

-{% picture "churning-oj.png" --alt one year of churning comments %}
+{% include image.html footnote="one year of churning comments" file="churning-oj" %}

 <p class="footnote">OJs activity</p>